berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 **Zero-Tolerance Policy Adherence**:
 Following "Option 1" progressive API exposure approach:
-- ✅ Every function in public header is 100% complete
+- COMPLETE Every function in public header is 100% complete
-- ✅ No stubs, no TODOs in exposed API
+- COMPLETE No stubs, no TODOs in exposed API
-- ✅ Phase 2/3 functions not yet declared (will be added when implemented)
+- COMPLETE Phase 2/3 functions not yet declared (will be added when implemented)
-- ✅ Incremental delivery following spec's own phase structure
+- COMPLETE Incremental delivery following spec's own phase structure
-- ✅ Each commit contains only complete, working code
+- COMPLETE Each commit contains only complete, working code

-**Compilation**: ✅ Compiles cleanly, liblle.a builds successfully (67 modules)
+**Compilation**: COMPLETE Compiles cleanly, liblle.a builds successfully (67 modules)

 **Status**: Phase 1/5 COMPLETE (20% of Spec 22) - API complete for this phase